Sign up for our free newsletter.

 2. More care for the long tail.
 Everyone is trying to rank on broad search terms like “(location) car accident injury lawyer.”
 What about building content around more specific key words like “spinal cord accident lawyer in (location)”?
 Sure, you will get less traffic, but the traffic for more specific and detailed search terms usually converts into clients more easily.
 In most cases, long-tail traffic can make up more than 50 percent of your total traffic and, sometimes, an even higher percentage of your new cases.

 3. Focus on conversion.
 When you create content, always be thinking about conversion — its ability to convert viewers into clients — instead of rankings.
 While you may get a higher page ranking if you stick to writing for search engines, those low-quality links and shares will not get you clients.
 Always create for people first.

 If you choose to change your mindset, you will start looking for better-quality opportunities to promote your law practice.
 The result will be the links, likes and shares that actually bring you long-lasting results.
 Take it from one who has tried every trick in the book.
 There are no “tricks” that beat authenticity and good local marketing.

-Mike Ramsey is President of Nifty Marketing, a local search marketing company in Burley, Idaho.
-Mike is passionate about helping good people and good businesses grow, and recently launched NiftyLaw as a place to learn how to handle online marketing.
-He takes part in the local search ranking factors study and speaks on the GetListed.org Local University tour.
-Outside of search, Mike moonlights as the publisher of The Voice, a weekly newspaper in Southern Idaho.
-He has a wonderful wife, a rascal of a little boy and a beautiful baby girl.
+Mike Ramsey is the founder of Nifty Marketing, a local search marketing company in Burley, Idaho.
+Mike is passionate about helping good people and good businesses grow, and launched NiftyLaw as a place to learn how to handle online marketing.
 You can follow him on Twitter @mikeramsey or at +Mike Ramsey.